Header Banner

 "DIY Burlap Planter Cover: Hide a Nursery Pot Without Repotting" cover image

-This guide covers what burlap to buy, how to cut and wrap it, how to keep it dry, and what to do when it eventually wears out.
+This guide covers what burlap to buy, how to cut and wrap it, how to keep it dry, and when to replace it.
 The plant stays in its original container the entire time.

-• Natural burlap fabric (½ to 1 yard for most nursery pots, or a repurposed coffee sack)
+• Natural burlap fabric, about 1/2 to 1 yard for most nursery pots, or a repurposed coffee sack

 • Scissors or pinking shears

-Weave weight affects how the finished sleeve looks.
-Lighter plain-weave burlap around 7 oz. drapes softly and suits smaller pots in the 1- to 3-gallon range.
-A tighter, heavier 10 oz. weave holds its shape better on larger pots and produces cleaner edges, based on fabric weight guidance from Wellco Industries.
-For most standard nursery pots, either works.
-Go heavier if you want a more structured look.
+Weave weight affects how the sleeve looks.
+Lighter burlap drapes more softly around small pots, while heavier burlap holds a cleaner shape on larger pots.
+For most nursery pots, either works.
+Choose a heavier weave if you want a more structured cover.

 Skip fabrics with synthetic dyes or chemical finishes.
-Live to Plant flags these as potentially harmful to soil microbiology when fabric sits against wet growing medium.
-Since this sleeve stays on the outside of the pot, the risk is low, but there's no reason to introduce it.
+Since this sleeve stays on the outside of the pot, the risk to the plant is low, but untreated natural burlap is easier to handle and safer to dispose of later.

 Lay the burlap flat and stand the pot in the center.
 You need enough fabric to wrap fully around the pot with a 2- to 3-inch overlap, plus 3 to 4 inches of extra height beyond the pot's rim.
 That overhang folds, gathers, or rolls into a cuff at the top, and it also gives you something to grip when lifting the inner pot out for watering.